pegahcarter/transaction-log/README.md

 repository ensures that your cryptocurrencies maintain an equal dollar value AND documents every transaction into a SQL database.

+__IN PROGRESS: webpage that shows your portfolio summary with some neat charts.__

 ## Steps to setup
 1. Modify api.txt with your personal API key and secret